crwsolutions/ntokenizers/README.md

 ## Overview

-The `Tokenize` method is the core functionality of ntokenizers that breaks down structured text into meaningful components (tokens) for processing.
+NTokenizers is a .NET library written in C# that provides tokenizers for processing structured text formats like XML, JSON, and HTML.
+The `Tokenize` method is the core functionality that breaks down structured text into meaningful components (tokens) for processing.
 Its key feature is **stream processing capability** - it can handle data as it arrives in real-time, making it ideal for processing large files or streaming data without loading everything into memory at once.

 > [!WARNING]
 >